TUDjose/pinn-reproducibility/README.md

 using the [DeepXDE](https://github.com/lululxvi/deepxde) library.
 As shall be mentioned in the following section, the configuration used by the paper seems to be only valid when using the specific library, as the total loss tends to never decrease enough to obtain accurate results.
 Looking at the existing code, something that is not mentioned in the paper is the resampling of input values, which occurs every 100 epochs.
-This method proved useful in reducing the total loss when a plateu was found.
+This method proved useful in reducing the total loss when a plateau was found.
 Similarly, the trainable parameter $T$ is only updated every 10 epochs, again omitted in the paper (along with any other mention of the training of $T$), though this larger training period did not seem to greatly affect the final results.
-Given this information, the paper is relatively incomplete for attempting a reprodution of the spacecraft swingby results, however, the provided code was useful in understanding the network architecture and the training steps taken.
+Given this information, the paper is relatively incomplete for attempting a reproduction of the spacecraft swingby results, however, the provided code was useful in understanding the network architecture and the training steps taken.